ialbluwi/11102-f25/FAQ.md

   <ul>
     <li><b>Check the <a href="/11102-f25/resources">Resources</a> page</b>.
 There are a ton of things for you there to improve your programming skills.</li>
     <li><b>Help others</b>.
 Students might ask questions on the course discussion forum (Ed).
 Your expertise is needed in answering student questions!
 We'll be offering (small) extra credit for students who are active on Ed in a positive way. </li>
     <li><b>Be respectful of others</b>.
-It can be easy to (unitentionally) put others off by making them feel inferior.
-Be concious about how you answer and ask questions during lectures, or when students seek your help!</li>
+It can be easy to (unintentionally) put others off by making them feel inferior.
+Be conscious about how you answer and ask questions during lectures, or when students seek your help!</li>
   </ul>
 </details>